Create or participate in a marketing/outreach/incentive program to promote/achieve residential energy/water use reduction and energy efficiency.

 Minimize the volume of and pollutants in rainwater runoff by maximizing green infrastructure.

-Create a stormwater utility that uses variable fees to incentivize stormwater infiltration, minimize the volume of and pollutants in runoff, and educate property owners.
+Create a stormwater utility that uses variable fees to incentivize stormwater infiltration, minimize the volume of and pollutants in runoff, and educate property owners and renters on the importance of managing stormwater runoff.

 Adopt and implement guidelines or design standards/incentives for at least one of the following stormwater infiltration/reuse practices: